External Auditor

 According to Generally Accepted Auditing Standards (GAAS), the external auditor must brainstorm potential fraud risks during the planning process and then gather information necessary to identify the risk of material misstatement due to fraud.
 The CFE credential provides external auditors with the knowledge and skills needed to effectively identify these fraud risks and detect fraud when conducting an audit.
 Additionally, CFEs are well-equipped to perform data analysis techniques to detect fraud, evaluate accounting systems, determine the degree of organizational fraud risk and follow up on fraud indicators.
 Candidates who have earned their CFE credentials are regarded as leading experts in the field, making them more preferential to many employers.

-The ACFE’s Global Salary Study found that CFEs earn a 17% income premium over their peers without the credential, which demonstrates the value employers place on the credential.
+The ACFE’s 2024 Compensation Guide for Anti-Fraud Professionals found that CFEs earn a 32% income premium over their peers without the credential, which demonstrates the value employers place on the credential.
 The study also provides valuable information and comparisons helpful to all anti-fraud professionals in benchmarking their compensation levels and career growth.
 The training, fraud resources and continuing education provided by the Association of Certified Fraud Examiners (ACFE) will help in any stage of your career path.
 Refer to the Compensation section below for more information about the compensation ranges for external auditors.

 Job Responsibilities